DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ## Voting Portal

 We host our voting portal, [vote.dosomething.org](https://vote.dosomething.org) on Instapage.
-It prompts user for their email and zip, and redirects them to the Rock The Vote registration URL with our partner ID, pre-populating the email and zip submitted from the form.
+It displays a form that prompts for email and zip, and redirects them to the Rock The Vote registration URL with our partner ID, pre-populating the email and zip submitted from the form.

 When constructing a URL for the voting portal, we pass along the tracking source via a `r` query parameter, which will be passed as a `source` parameter when the email/zip form is submitted and the user is redirected to the RTV registration site.

 Example:

 > vote.dosomething.org/covid19?r=campaignID:8017,campaignRunID:8022,source:web,source_details:VoterRegQuiz_completed_notsure

+### Influencers

+We host customized voter registration drives for influencers on our Instapage, by creating pages like https://vote.dosomething.org/NoorAldayeh on Instapage and including a relevant tracking source:

+> source:influencer,source_details:noor_aldayeh

 ## Voter Registration Action